 # Surface CLI

-Surface is a local-first mail CLI for Gmail and Outlook.
-It is especially useful for Outlook
+Surface is a local-first mail CLI for Gmail, Outlook, and generic IMAP/SMTP.
+It is especially

-school or work accounts that only work through the web UI and do not require IMAP or admin
+useful for Outlook school or work accounts that only work through the web UI, and for mail

-changes.
-Surface prints machine-readable JSON to stdout and stores local state in
+machine-readable JSON to stdout and stores local state in `~/.surface-cli`.

 ## Use This Skill When

-- the user wants to read or triage email from Gmail or Outlook
+- the user wants to read or triage email from Gmail, Outlook, or an IMAP mailbox

 - the user needs a provider-neutral CLI for search, unread fetch, read, attachments, or actions